rcuevasa/langchain-test/README.md

 This repository was created following a YouTube tutorial, but adapted to use Ollama instead of OpenAI.
 The basic chain functionality has been successfully implemented with local models.

+Is important to highlight that the tuorial last from september 2023 and a lot has changed since then in LangChain framework, and several classes and method used then didn't work or was just deprecated.
 Tutorial: [LangChain Crash Course for Beginners](https://www.youtube.com/watch?v=lG7Uxts9SXs)

 ## Features